485angelprocess/embellish/README.md

 ## Risc-V softcore

 I started by writing a RISC-V soft core in amaranth.
 It is based on RV32I base instruction set.
-I have yet to implement branches, but most instructions run.

 ### Visualizer